MarcFranke/reistee/README.md

 ### Download

 Download the latest [release for windows here](https://github.com/MarcFranke/reistee/releases).
-Libreoffice is needed for converting odt, doc and docx files.
+LibreOffice is needed for converting odt, doc and docx files.
 Be sure to either have it installed in the standard directory (C:\Program Files\LibreOffice), or that the directory libreoffice\program is in your PATH environment variable.

 ### Usage